SameerAhamed25/Telegram_AI_Bot/README.md

 This is a chatbot created using Python, Haystack, pydub, and the Hugging Face model `mistralai/Mistral-7B-Instruct-v0.2`.
 It supports text and voice messages, allowing users to interact with the chatbot in their preferred format.
 The Sania Telegram Bot is a conversational AI bot built using Python and the Telegram Bot API.
 It allows users to interact with the Mistral model to get responses to their messages, including text, voice.

+# Unlinke Other Bots this Bot can Remember the conversations within the sessions.
+We can change how many conversations it can save in the code.

 ## Prerequisites

 - Hugging Face Token